Do you think there is anything not attached by its unbreakable cord to everything else?

 Embodied Economics — reframing economics by centering the five foundational elements of human experience: the body, care, nature, interconnectedness, and power.

-First Principles Forum — helped launch a gathering for newly wealthy Bay Area technology company founders (and early employees) interested in philanthropy and impact investing.
+First Principles Forum — helped launch a gathering for Bay Area technology company founders (and early employees) interested in philanthropy and impact investing.
 Now housed at Stanford's Center on Philanthropy and Civil Society.

 SheEO's Values and Practices and Theory of Change — authored both organizational frameworks.